 There are a number of potential issues you could have with your eyelid.
 Each looks and feels slightly different, so let’s take a look at the most common issues.

-This could be a cyst, which is caused when your eyelid glands are blocked.
+It could also be a meibomian cyst, which is caused when your eyelid glands are blocked.
 These can be small or large and are often a rather angry red.

 If you notice a lump further away from the eye, it’s best to get this checked out.
-While usually benign, in rare cases these can be a possible sign of skin cancer.
+While usually benign, in rare cases these can be a possible sign of cancer.

 Drooping eyelids are often just a natural part of getting older.
-However, there are some situations where treatment may be needed.
+They’re called ptosis and often don’t cause any problems.

 Your lower eyelid can sometimes roll outwards, a condition known as an ectropion.
 This can affect tear production and lead to dry, red eyes.
 Drops or ointment will usually be prescribed to manage any discomfort.